rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 leave a comment letting us know if it is or is not.
 The [least recently updated sort][lru] is good for finding issues like this.

-Contributors with sufficient permissions on the Rust repo can help by adding labels to triage issues:
+[Thanks to `@rustbot`][rustbot], anyone can help triaging issues by adding appropriate labels to issues that haven't been triaged yet:

 * Yellow, **A**-prefixed labels state which **area** of the project an issue relates to.